amix/vimrc/sources_non_forked/vim-snippets/README.md

 into snippets. `vim-snipmate` has some comments about how to patch all snippets on the fly adding those.

-Currently all snippets from UltiSnips have been put into UltiSnips - some work on merging should be done (dropping duplicates etc).
+Currently all snippets from UltiSnips have been put into `/UltiSnips` - some work on merging should be done (dropping duplicates etc).
 Also see engines section above.

 Related repositories